Core Idea

 DeNisi, Angelo S. and Michael K. Murphy (2017).
 “Performance Appraisal and Performance Management: 100 Years of Progress?”
 Journal of Applied Psychology, Vol. 102(3), pp. 421-433.
 DOI: 10.1037/apl0000085.

-- Comprehensive review of a century of appraisal research; documents leniency bias, halo effects, and distributional errors as persistent problems; supports criterion-referenced over norm-referenced approaches as more accurate and fair
+- Documents leniency bias, halo effects, and distributional errors; supports criterion-referenced over norm-referenced approaches

 -